chwaelms/Text-Dependent-Speaker-Verification/README.md

-# Design and Implementation of a Text Dependent Speaker Verification for
+# Design and Implementation of a Ligthweight Deep Learning Model for Text-Dependent Speaker Verification

 ## Abstract